Acre9000/Portfolio/README.md

 A portfolio website contains the basics I need for this test: Information, text, documents, links, videos, and different interconnected pages.

 The conversation with chatgpt (this will be updated as this research expands) can be found [here](https://chat.openai.com/share/37b235a1-9990-419c-ba49-0cd31073661d)

+Feel free to download and mutate this as you wish.
+I utilized this as a tool for myself, and hopefully someone with my same (0) level of knowledge on web design, will find this useful.
+The present situation fo the website is definitely up for enhancements of many kinds.

+Among them:

+- Organized styling (instead of repeated code on every html file)
+- Usage of external javascript libraries for extra functionality (my initial and unsuccessful attempt has been with [Glide.js](https://glidejs.com/)
+- Implement lazy loading